VRongve/DAT250/assignment01/web-app-pen-test-report.md

 Note: A similar behavior can occur on the 'Edit Profile' page due to the absence of form validation and output encoding.
 Instead of treating the output as text, it's interpreted as JavaScript.

 ![Alt text](image-4.png)

+#### Result:

+This exploitation shows that the application is vulnerable for cross site scripting which could lead to attackers stealing sensitive user data, such as login credentials, session cookies or personal information.

 ### 4. Cross site scripting #2 - File upload